meschedl/Unckless-Lab-Notebook-Maggie/_posts/2024-02-23-electroporation-test-2.md

     - Placed 8B on ice
     - Placed 8A in the 30C shaking incubator 1 hour
 - pSPIN-BAC DNA electro - tube 9A and 9B
-    - Added 25ul pSPIN-BAC cells to a cuvette on ice labeled 8A
+    - Added 25ul pSPIN-BAC cells to a cuvette on ice
     - Added 2ul 22-exo DNA
     - Electroporated on EC-2 settings
-    - Immediately added 975ul of 37C SOC buffer
+    - Immediately added 975ul of 30C SOC buffer
     - Transferred 490ul to two 1.5mL tube labeled "9A and 9B"
     - Placed 9B on ice
     - Placed 9A in the 30C shaking incubator 1 hour
 - pSPIN-BAC diluted DNA no electro - tube 10A and 10B
     - Added 25ul pSPIN-BAC cells to a tube on ice labeled 10A
     - Added 2ul diluted 22-exo DNA
-    - Immediately added 975ul of 37C SOC buffer
+    - Immediately added 975ul of 30C SOC buffer
     - Transferred 490ul to a 1.5mL tube labeled "10B"
     - Placed 10B on ice
     - Placed 10A in the 30C shaking incubator 1 hour
 - pSPIN-BAC diluted DNA electro - tube 11A and 11B
-    - Added 25ul pSPIN-BAC cells to a cuvette on ice labeled 8A
+    - Added 25ul pSPIN-BAC cells to a cuvette on ice
     - Added 2ul diluted 22-exo DNA
     - Electroporated on EC-2 settings
-    - Immediately added 975ul of 37C SOC buffer
+    - Immediately added 975ul of 30C SOC buffer
     - Transferred 490ul to two 1.5mL tube labeled "11A and 11B"
     - Placed 11B on ice
     - Placed 11A in the 30C shaking incubator 1 hour